Spin-orbit implementation of Solovay-Kitaev decomposition of single-qubit channels: Abstract

 \section{Abstract}

-We present a quantum channel simulator capable of implementing any completely positive trace-preserving map.
+The Solovay-Kitaev theorem allows us to approximate any single-qubit gate to arbitrary accuracy with a finite sequence of fundamental operations from a universal set of gates.
+Inspired by this decomposition, we present a quantum channel simulator capable of implementing any completely positive trace-preserving map.
 Our realization consists of one ancillary qubit, encoded in the transverse mode of a laser beam (orbital degree of freedom), one qubit system, encoded in its polarization (spin), one spin-orbit CNOT gate and four single-qubit operations performed with prisms and polarization components.
 Our results describe the implementation of arbitrary single-qubit channels on the photon polarization using the transverse mode as the ancillary qubit.